byte-glass/cayenne/carolina/readme.md

 ## latest

- - src/a.ml -- worker_fun and tally_fun appear to work!
- - src/b.ml -- insert
+ - tidy up src/v0
+ - logging and more than one worker - behaviour still baffling

 ## next steps

- - more than one worker

- - logging
+ - have fun tally spawn workers, try more imperative style if it makes workers fall out more easily

  - how to set up tests
  - get better acquainted with dune see https://dune.readthedocs.io/en/stable/quick-start.html